MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

 * [Loss Functions for Top-k Error: Analysis and Insights](http://arxiv.org/abs/1512.00486)
 * Rich feature hierarchies for accurate object detection and semantic segmentation
+* D. Eigen and R. Fergus.
+Nonparametric image parsing using adaptive neighbor sets.
+In CVPR, 2012.
+* C. Farabet, C. Couprie, L. Najman, and Y. LeCun.
+Scene parsing with multiscale feature learning, purity trees, and optimal covers.
+In ICML, 2012.
+* R. Guo and D. Hoiem.
+Beyond the line of sight: labeling the under- lying surfaces.
+In ECCV, 2012.
+* L. Ladický, P. Sturgess, K. Alahari, C. Russell, and P. H. Torr.
+What, where & how many?
+Combining object detectors and CRFs.
+In ECCV, 2010.
+* C. Liu, J. Yuen, and A. Torralba.
+Nonparametric scene parsing via label transfer.
+PAMI, 33(12):2368–2382, 2011.
+* J. Shotton, J. M. Winn, C. Rother, and A. Criminisi.
+TextonBoost for image
+  understanding: Multi-class object recognition and segmenta- tion by jointly modeling texture, layout, and context.
+IJCV, 81(1):2– 23, 2009.
+* J. Tighe and S. Lazebnik.
+Finding things: Image parsing with regions and per-exemplar detectors.
+In CVPR, Jun 2013.
+* P. Isola and C. Liu.
+Scene collaging: Analysis and synthesis of natural images with semantic layers.
+In ICCV, Dec 2013

 ## KIT